openstreetmap/iD/ARCHITECTURE.md

 To execute an operation, call it as a function, with no arguments.
 The typical operation will perform the appropriate action, creating a new undo state in the history, and then enter the appropriate mode.
-For example, `iD.operations.Split` performs `iD.actions.Split`, then enters `iD.modes.Select` with the resulting ways selected.
+For example, `iD.operationSplit` performs `iD.actionSplit`, then enters `iD.modeSelect` with the resulting ways selected.

 ## Map Rendering